abhinith1234/E-commerce-website-scraper-with-sentiment-analysis-/README.md

 The growing volume of online data is accelerating business adoption of data-driven decision making strategies and it has been estimated that data-driven companies are 19 times more likely to be profitable, and are 52% better at understanding their customers.
 This makes web scraping crucial for businesses that rely on data, especially online e-commerce platforms which make use of publicly available data in order to analyze competitors, monitor customers, and generate leads.

+With a large percentage of retail activities taking place online, e-commerce web scraping offers massive potential for online retailers to differentiate and grow.
+Web data can enable online retailers to optimize their strategies by tracking competitors, enrich product listings, understand customers’ needs, and stay on top of market trends.

 ## vaderSentiment 3.3.2:
 VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.
 It is fully open-sourced under the [MIT License] (we sincerely appreciate all attributions and readily accept most contributions, but please don’t hold us liable).